 The original presentation of S/4HANA was that because of HANA, and the reporting schemas would no longer be necessary.
 The elimination of the data warehouse would be possible because S/4HANA would report directly off of the column-oriented tables, which were optimized for reporting.

 Part of the point of S/4HANA was to minimize the use of the need for the data warehouse.
-The idea went, that if all SAP applications used HANA, and a company used all SAP applications than they would no longer need a data warehouse.
+The idea went, that if all SAP applications used HANA, and a company used all SAP applications, then they would no longer need a data warehouse.
 SAP described this as using embedded analytics, which we covered in the article What is the Value and Future of SAP Embedded Analytics?.
-This vision, of course, left out entirely the reports that go across applications, which of course still required a central repository, which shall we call a “data warehouse.”
-We quote from the following to illustrate how on SAP consulting company explains this obvious fact.
+This vision, of course, left out entirely the reports that go across applications, which, of course, still required a central repository, which shall we call a “data warehouse.”
+We quote from the following to illustrate how on SAP consulting company explains this undeniable fact.

 “To achieve this, you need a system that can collect, merge and harmonize data from various sources.
 A single S/4 system cannot achieve this.
 SAP does not recommend using embedded analytics to consolidate data from multiple systems, and it is meant for operational reporting only.
 Even though the S/4 system comes with an embedded BW system, it is not designed to be used as your enterprise data warehouse.”